Tacuara Nationalist Movement: MNRT

 In early 1964, the MNRT issued a joint statement with a Marxist-Peronist group CONDOR, stating that "Peronism is a national mass movement that develops its own revolutionary vanguard" which will lead to "revolution in Argentina, which can only happen through the massive mobilisation of the Argentine people in war against the system".
 Both groups then argued that Marxism must be embraced to liberate Argentina from semi-colonial dependency, and concluded that "no one who calls himself a Marxist can be outside Peronism".
-After the staement, the MNRT publicly identified as both Marxist and Peronist.
+After the statement, the MNRT publicly identified as both Marxist and Peronist.
 Police reports from raids on MNRT bases mentioned 'numerous books, mostly about Marxist doctrine, and by 1965 Argentine security forces considered Tacuara an instance of "communist infiltration" rather than fascism.
 Michael Goebel argues that while retaining the Catholic nationalist and Falangist fundaments of the Tacuara ideology, the MNRT "had thus become a Marxist-Peronist group that advocated Third World liberation."

 The two leaders of MNRT, Jose Luis Nell and Joe Baxter, went on to participate in socialist and communist movements, and died in mid-1970s.
 Nell joined the Uruguayan Marxist-Leninist Tupamaros and was imprisoned in Montevideo; he later escaped and joined the Montoneros.
 As a Montonero, he was shot in the Ezeiza massacre and left paralyzed.
 In 1974, he committed suicide by train in Buenos Aires.
 Baxter went to Vietnam and joined Viet Cong there, and later travelled to the People's Republic of China.
 He then returned to Argentina and participated in the foundation of Trotskyist People's Revolutionary Army.
 He died in 1973 in plane crash while trying to smuggle cash to fund the Sandinistas in Nicaragua.